 [Adopted by Resolution No. 2002-02 dated September 20, 2002.]
-[Superceded by Resolution No. dated .
+[Superceded by Resolution No. dated

+ARTICLE 4 - FINANCE AND ACCOUNTING

 PART 4.1 - ACCOUNTING

-SECTION 4.10 - PAST DUE AND UNCOLLECTIBLE ACCOUNTS RECEIVABLE due er accounts receivables are deemed delinquent and uncollectible by the San
+SECTION 4.10 - PAST DUE AND UNCOLLECTIBLE ACCOUNTS RECEIVABLE

-PURPOSE: To establish a policy governing define the procedures to be followed when past

-Diego County Regional Airport Authority (the "Authority").
+PURPOSE: To establish a policy governing define the procedures to be followed when past due or accounts receivables are deemed delinquent and uncollectible by the San Diego County Regional Airport Authority (the "Authority").